epinio/epinio/docs/user/tutorials/install_epinio_on_eks.md

 ## Create an EKS cluster

-If you don't have an existing cluster, follow the [quickstart](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) to create an AKS cluster.
+If you don't have an existing cluster, follow the [quickstart](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) to create an EKS cluster.

 ## EKS Prerequisites

+* We follow the documented recommendation of having at least 2 nodes for EKS
-* Epinio v0.0.20 has been tested with AWS EKS incl. kubernetes version v1.20.4
+* Epinio v0.0.21 has been tested with AWS EKS incl. kubernetes version v1.20.4
-* Epinio Acceptance Tests passed on a 2 node cluster with t2.xlarge instances
+* To do more extensive testing we recommend a 2 node cluster with "t3.xlarge" instances
-* To just try out Epinio, e.g. 2 t2.xlarge are sufficient
+* To just try out Epinio, e.g. 2 "t3a.large" are sufficient

 #### Install Dependencies